saicharan0112/javascript_games/README.md

 "1024 Moves" is another js13kGames entry by Brégeau (https://js13kgames.com/entries/1024-moves).
 It is a game where you need to reach the orb by rolling the cube on the plane with obsticals at every level and I think the game is till what level one can reach in 1024 moves.

+"Sudoko" is a game cloned from the repo https://github.com/EduardoProfe666/sudoku-play.
+It has nice sounds and animations that I intend to use it for my other games.
+I had to debloat the game since I don't need a lot of things inside it and adjust some css to make it feel like home inside my homelab